In commercetools, a product is a sellable good or service. A product can be material or immaterial. Some examples of products include:

 When modeling products, ask yourself the following questions:

-- What characteristics of my product do I need to capture?
+- What characteristics of the product need to be captured?

 - What should be a Product Variant or a Product?
 Try it out a few different ways before committing to anything.